-Monash South Africa’s Water Node have compiled some water saving tips and strategies one can adopt either as an individual, family or an organisation.
+Monash South Africa’s Water Node have compiled some water saving tips and strategies one can adopt either as an individual, family or an organisation (every day, not just on water day!).

 These include (but are not limited to!):